atgu/neurogap-khatGWAS/gp08_GWASpy/readme.txt

 This part of the pipeline isn't that pretty and could definitely be made easier if you want, but following the readme.txt file results in working outputs.
 	In this, I did meta-analysis through METAL using the standard error approach.
 There is a pvalue version, but everything comes out really inflated
 		(e.g., the lambda gc of an SE meta-analysis was ~1.0 and the pval approach was ~3.8).
-		Alicia and Toni just said to use that SE approach since it follows the same as the PLINK approach

 ### Step 7 Manhattan Plot ###
 There are a few files I loaded in this script: